+Enjoy the crisp waters of the Mayan cenotes, swimming in the crystal-clear mineral water that these swimming holes are known for.
 Join our Tulum, Cenote & Snorkeling Tour, marvel yourself by walking through the crumbling architecture of the ruins of Tulum, continue to a fresh-water Mayan cenote and enjoy its’ magical atmosphere and finish your journey on one of the most beautiful snorkel trips at the gorgeous Yal Ku where saltwater meets fresh-water.

 If you’re more into a full wet & fun experience, jump in our Cenotes & Snorkeling Tour and float along on a guided tour in the brisk waters of a unique Mayan Cenote.
 Then, navigate through breathtaking caves and caverns surrounded by the history of stalactites and stalagmites.
 Finally, snorkel through an incredible lagoon brimming with aquatic life in the famous Yal-kú Lagoon in Playa del Carmen.